garbados/the-emerald-green/doc/player_guide.md

 **Stats**

 - **Attributes**: General qualities.
-These are represented as a number that contributes to overcoming *challenges*.
+These are represented as a number that contributes to overcoming relevant *challenges*.
     - **Body**: Physical prowess. *Associated with the suit of Swords.*
     - **Mind**: Mental acuity. *Associated with the suit of Wands.*
     - **Spirit**: Creative resolve. *Associated with the suit of Cups.*